This issue of Student Lawyer is dedicated to the idea of wellness—the proper balance of mental, physical, and emotional health.

 There are countless law school survival guides filled with good advice for making it through with a minimum of stress.
 They tend to repeat the same ideas – treat school like a job, get enough sleep, keep exercising.
-Those are all well and good, but I’d like to add an unexpected
+Those are all well and good, but I’d like to add

 Your first job out of law school can be exhilarating and terrifying.
 You’ll likely be making more money than you ever have before, but the pressure to perform will also be unprecedented.
 One of the areas where you may find yourself off balance is in dealing with firm finances.
 Unfortunately, few

 Tijuana Barnes, Vice Chair of the ABA Law Student Division, learned her sister Danielle had been shot on Sept.
 13. Danielle died the next day.
 Tijuana writes about how she dealt with the tragedy.